-The Seattle Fire Department reminds residents to be mindful of fire safety during this holiday season.
-Thanksgiving is the leading day for home cooking-related fires.
+The Seattle Fire Department reminds residents to be safe while cooking and gathering this holiday season.
+Thanksgiving is the leading day for home cooking-related fires in the U.S. Unattended cooking is by far the leading contributing factor in cooking fires and fire deaths.
 Other holiday-related home fires involve heating and electrical sources.

-- Check on food regularly while cooking – unattended cooking is the number one cause of home fires
+- Check on food regularly while cooking and set timers – unattended cooking is the number one cause of home fires.

 - If a fire starts on the stove top, cover it with a lid or metal cookie sheet and turn the stove off.
 Do not throw water on a grease fire.

 - If you experience a fire beyond the pan that has spread, get outside of the home or apartment and call 9-1-1 immediately.

 If you are considering frying a turkey, be very careful.
 Large quantities of hot cooking oil can pose a significant fire and serious burn risk.
 Watch this video from the National Fire Protection Association about turkey fryers.

 How to respond to someone choking